hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 removes any burden on AXoT servers of having to accommodate a configuration option or support for restricting responses to containing only a single RR.

-An AXoT client SHOULD pipeline AXFR requests for different zones on a single TLS connection.
+An AXoT client SHOULD pipeline AXFR requests for different zones on a single XoT connection.
 An AXoT server SHOULD respond to those requests as soon as the response is available i.e. potentially out of order.